pairshaped/curlingio-docs/docs/club-management/reports.md

 These are the discounts that have been received by your curlers.

+### Club Credit Logs

+History of all club credits that have been granted and used.

 ### Waivers

 These are the waivers that have been accepted by your curlers.